 Plant Home In A Dome

 Due to their shape, these kinds of greenhouses circulate air more efficiently than the rectangular kind.
-Keep in mind, though that plants homed in a dome greenhouse will receive more direct sunlight throughout the day, meaning more consistent heat.
-To take full advantage of this, try to get plants that need more than the usual amount of heat to thrive.
+Keep in mind, though, that potted plants homed in a dome greenhouse will receive more direct sunlight throughout the day, meaning more consistent heat.
+To take full advantage of this, try to get potted plants that need more than the usual amount of heat to thrive.

 A Brick Greenhouse